bhk/scam/libraries.md

 EXE-FILE = name of an executable file to create.\
 ARGV = a vector to pass to the program's `main` function\
 BUILD-DIR = nil, or the [object directory](#object-directory)\
-IS-QUIET = non-nil to suppress progress messages.
+IS-QUIET = non-nil to suppress compilation progress messages

 On success, return `nil`.\
 On failure, display message and return 1.